 The x-rays and case summaries on this page are from New York medical malpractice lawsuits where surgical equipment was inadvertently left inside the patient at the close of surgery.

 Retained sponges/lap pads and other instruments can result in serious conditions including sepsis, intestinal obstruction, fistula or abscess formation and adhesions.
-A secondary surgical procedure is often required for removal of the retained foreign item, often times with extended hospitalization to fight infection.
-The surgical team is supposed to count all instruments and pads at the beginning of surgery and again at the end, to avoid this very problem.
+A secondary surgical procedure is often required for removal of the retained foreign object, often times with extended hospitalization to fight infection.
+This is a “never, ever” type of event since the surgical team is supposed to count all instruments and pads at the beginning of surgery and again at the end, to avoid this very problem.

 ‡ This is a pad made from several layers of gauze folded into a rectangular shape and used especially as a sponge for packing off the viscera in abdominal operations.
 It is identifiable on x-ray by the radio-opaque material that it uses.

-Summaries of published cases on the subject can be found here:
+Summaries of cases with “retained” surgical equipment can be found here:

 975K – Manhattan – surgical drain left behind